gdamdam/iagitup/README.md

 # Archive trending repos from the past week
 archive-watchlist --days 7

+# Archive repos from a date range with a custom state file
+archive-watchlist --since 2025-01-01 --until 2025-12-31 --state-file /var/lib/iagitup/state.json

 # Combine with top-n for a quick daily trending sweep
 archive-watchlist --days 1 --top-n 20 --dry-run